1. Harem pants

 I was travelling with my friend has lived her whole life in Delhi.
 She swore up and down everything I wore was absolutely fine.
 But most people were wearing wearing long pants and long sleeve shirts.
 My friend said this was because people did not want to get a tan.

-I probably wouldn’t have dressed like this if I was travelling on my own, but I was happy that I could stay slightly cooler.
+I probably wouldn’t have dressed like this if I was travelling on my own.
+Travelling with a local meant I never got lost and there was never a language barrier.
+We also always took Ubers!
+I was happy that I could stay slightly cooler.
 I got used to the heat enough that I could spend an hour or so outside before melting!